sage-code/maj/words.md

 pa      | in the past
 na      | never

-* Tata esta-ga ferio = Father is furious.
+* Tata estu-ga ferio = Father is furious.
-* Mama esta-na triso = Mama is never sad.
+* Mama estu-na triso = Mama is never sad.

 **rules:**

-1. There is a problem.
-If a verb is ending with "ga", "ra", "fa", "pa", "na" it may be confusing to duplicate the termination.
-So we avoid to make verbs terminated with these groups!
+1. Verb root is always terminated with "u" so is distinguish as an action of some sort.
+There are less verbs than nouns, so the termiantion "u" is not so bad.

 2. A verb is referring to somebody or something that is the subject of the discussion.
 In the above examples Tata and Mama are the subjects.
 The verb is used immediately after the subject.
 If the subject is not near by, it must be replaced by a pronoun before the verb otherwise the proposition may not make sense.